oscarveral/problem/README.md

 ## Inputs.

-Many problems sources can require inputs.
+Many problems sources require inputs.
 As they will not be stored on the repository, you should provide your own on the "data" directory based on the following instructions per problem source.